Christianity in Fujian

 Christianity is a minority in Fujian province of China.
 The Shouters are present in the province.
-Churches in Fujian include The Aowei Church of Holy Rosary, Church of Heavenly Peace, Fuzhou, Flower Lane Church, Saint Dominic's Cathedral, Fuzhou and St. John's Church, Fuzhou.
+Churches in Fujian include The Aowei Church of Holy Rosary, Church of Heavenly Peace, Fuzhou, Flower Lane Church, Saint Dominic's Cathedral, Fuzhou, Christ Church, Cangxia, and St. John's Church, Fuzhou.
 Christianity in Fuqing consisted of 350,000 Christians in the 2000s and is a centre of Christianity.
 The local churches (affiliation) are estimated to include about half of them.
 The number of members of the Three-Self Patriotic Movement in Fujian is a high 6-digit figure at least.